giffordlabcvr/DIGS-for-EVEs/README.md

 # DIGS-for-EVEs

 Welcome to the DIGS-for-EVEs repository!
-This repository contains a catalog of endogenous viral element (EVE) sequences recovered via database-integrated genome screening (DIGS).
+This repository contains an organised catalog of endogenous viral element (EVE) sequences recovered via database-integrated genome screening (DIGS).

 Whole genome sequence (WGS) assemblies screened in this project were obtained from the National Center for Biotechnology Information's [genome](https://www.ncbi.nlm.nih.gov/genome/) resource.